 "I believe in saving our oceans, in stopping plastic pollution, and in keeping our marine life safe.
 That's why I also believe Wallace J Nichols is one of my Awesome ocean people who can and will do it :-)"

 --Diane Neff, Champaign, Illinois

 "With our lives becoming more busy every day, we all can't be on the front lines of Ocean conservation.
-But by being / becoming a Blue Mind Angel you are on those front lines protecting the Ocean.
+But by being / becoming a Blue Mind Tribe member you are on those front lines protecting the Ocean.
 Step up and Live Like You Love The Ocean!'

 --Mike Patton, Monkey Business Skateboards

 "J has had the courage to call forth individuals who value his freedom.
 It is by utilizing that freedom that J is able to go wherever it's required, and to do whatever it takes, to make a difference.
 As a free-ranger not tied to any one agency, J has designed his own context so he can leap-frog over any turf wars, or bureaucratic lines that could stop good things from moving at the speed of useful innovation.
 He is also undeterred by reaching across disciplines and policy lines as he looks to make something good for the life of the sea, and the opportunities to Live Blue in all of us."

 --Timothy O'Shea, founder, director, CEO, CleanFish®, fish you can trust®

 "J’s generosity and curiosity helped create a partnership that ended up, years later, being touted as one of the cornerstones of doing “good” and authentic science with kids.
 Real data for school kids to analyze and the thrill of discovery in a “never been tried before” experiment across the Pacific Ocean involving one very special loggerhead sea turtle named Adelita.